 Although MS is found in all parts of the world, its prevalence varies greatly, being highest in North America and Europe, and lowest in sub-Saharan Africa and East Asia.
 It is almost unheard of in certain populations such as the Inuits, New Zealand Maoris and Australian Aborigines.

-MS affects at least twice as many more women than men, suggesting a role of hormones in the disease process.
+MS affects two to three times as many women as men, suggesting a role of hormones in the disease process.